aaronweaver/docker-DefectDojo/readme.md

 ## Synopsis

-Ready to run production environment for DefectDojo, a security defect tool.
+Ready to run production environment for [DefectDojo](https://github.com/aaronweaver/django-DefectDojo), a security defect tool.

 ## Motivation

 DefectDojo is a great product for managing security defects.
 The project's goal is to make it simple to run Dojo in a production environment.
 Simply clone this project and start up with docker-compose.

+## Docker Cloud

+The easiest way to get up and running is via docker cloud where you can choose which service provider you would like to use.
+Use the docker-cloud.yml to provision a DefectDojo stack.

 ## Installation and initial configuration

 1. Install docker and docker-compose per the Docker website.
 1. Git clone the docker-DefectDojo repo and cd into its directory
 1. If necessary, run <pre>$ chmod u+x setup.bash</pre> to make it executable.
 1. Run the setup.bash script which will create a random password for MySQL and Dojo and other setup tasks.

 ## Running